unibonn/puppet-cobald/README.md

 ## Limitations

-This module has only been tested on CentOS 7 so far.
+This module has only been tested on CentOS 7 and CentOS 8 so far.